aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/scopes_and_closures.md

 The iteration methods available on array objects, such as `forEach`, `map`, `filter`, `reduuce` are all higher order functions because they take functions are their arguments.

 The `bind` method available on function objects is also a higher order function, because it returns a function.
-See [[Bound Function]]
+See [[bound_Function]]

 ## Private Data
 -functions create a new execution context